 Classrooms today are no strangers to coding, or even robotics―but few teach artificial intelligence.
 Technovation teamed up with NVIDIA to produce a curriculum demystifying AI for youth, teaching them real-world ways AI can be used for good.

-Panelists identified steps organizations and industry leaders can take to address the gap between rapidly advancing technology and underserved communities, including how AI-powered algorithms can be developed and deployed, accountability, unintended effects AI could have on people, especially underrepresented groups, and creative strategies to educate and empower people.
+Panelists identified steps organizations and industry leaders can take to address the gap between rapidly advancing technology and underserved communities, including how AI-powered algorithms can be developed and deployed, unintended effects AI could have on people, and creative strategies to educate and empower people.

 MacArthur K-8 University Academy

 Participants discussed what makes computers and humans unique and whether artificial intelligence could replace teachers.
 Detroit families shared their questions and concerns during this lively debate.

 Panelists from industry, academia, research, and education discussed AI-powered algorithms, and unintended effects of advances in AI on underrepresented groups.